-The preposition down indicates movement from a higher to a lower position.
+The meaning of the preposition “down” is to move from a higher position to a lower one.

-The preposition up indicates movement from a lower to a higher position.
+The preposition up is used to show that something is moving from a lower position to a higher one.

-The preposition out of indicates movement from inside a space to outside a space.
+The preposition “out of” indicates a transition from within a space to the exterior of that space.

 The preposition away is used to say that someone leaves a place or person, or stays some distance from a place or person.

-The preposition past describes a movement at the far side of something or beyond something.
+The word “past” is a preposition that indicates movement beyond or at the far side of something.

-The preposition over is used to talk about movement from one side of a place to another.
-It usually refers to movement in relation to two-dimensional surfaces (a lawn, lake, table etc) or to show when something is positioned on the opposite side of a line (a river, bridge, road etc).
+The preposition “over” is typically used to describe movement from one side of a place to another, particularly on two-dimensional surfaces like lawns or tables, or to indicate something positioned on the opposite side of a line such as a river or a bridge.

-The preposition onto used to show movement into or on a particular place.
+The preposition onto is often used to indicate movement towards or onto a specific location.

-The preposition off describes a movement away from something.
+The preposition “off” is used to indicate movement away from something.

-The preposition under describes a movement below the surface of something.
+The preposition under indicates a motion beneath the surface of an object.

-The preposition along is used to show movement following a line, it is also sometimes used to show a specific position in relation to a line or to show when things are positioned in a line.
+The preposition “along” has multiple uses, including indicating movement along a line, indicating a specific position in relation to a line, or indicating when things are positioned in a line.

-The preposition across is used for describing a position that is stretching from a certain place to the other or from one side to the other.
+The preposition across is used to indicate a position that extends from one place to another or from one side to the other.

-The preposition through is used for describing movement from particular point to the other or from one end to the other.
+The preposition “through” is commonly used to describe movement from one point to another or from one end to the other.